JordanDChappell/comp3320_project/README.md

 ## Gameplay

 The aim of the game is to find the cat, named William, and put him back in his pen.
-Do this by finding him and pressing 'g'.
+Do this by finding him and pressing `g`.
 He will teleport around randomly five times before going into his pen.

+Pressing `t` will reset the day/night cycle.

+Pressing `SHIFT+\` ` will disable gravity and collision.

 ## Features